I thought it was all said out there in blogs and videos until one of my clients in boxed and asked what is site structure?, How to get sitelinks?

 A Personal Encounter

-So, a while back a client reached out on if can help them have a sitelinks appear for their News site for its target site keyword.
+So, a while back a client reached out on if can help them have google sitelinks appear for their news and entertainment wordpress site for its target site keyword.

 Being honest and straight to him, I told him it’s not guaranteed that sitelinks will finally emerge regardless of what I would have worked on.